Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

-= 2.8 201311xx =
+= 2.8 20131109 =
+* New: Attachments are attributed to the original author, instead of the person doing the broadcasting.
 * New: Database maintenace admin tab.
 Experimental.
 Make a backup first.
+Has help text.
 * Code: Broadcast data table has unique row numbers.

 = 2.7 20131101 =